symfony/symfony-docs/workflow/usage.rst

 How to Use the Workflow
 =======================

-The workflow component gives you an object oriented way to work with state machines.
-A state machine lets you define *places*  and *transitions*.
+Using the workflow component will help you to keep your domain logic as configuration.
+Having domain logic in one place gives you a better overview and it is easier to maintain whenever the domain requirement changes since you do not have to edit all your controllers, twig templates and services.

-A transition describes the action to get from one place to another.
+A workflow is a process or a lifecycle that your objects go through.
+Each step or stage in the process is called a *place*.
+You do also define *transitions* to that describes the action to get from one place to another.

 .. image:: /_images/components/workflow/states_transitions.png